JustinSDK/dotSCAD/docs/lib3x-rails2sections.md

 # rails2sections

-It returns all cross-sections described by rails.
+Create sections along rails.
 Combined with the `sweep` module, you can describe a more complex model.

 Rails should be indexed count-clockwisely.